gemgento/rails_script/README.md

 # RailsScript

 RailsScript is a Rails-centric, object oriented, featherweight framework for writing CoffeeScript.
 It is optimized for the [Rails Asset Pipeline](http://guides.rubyonrails.org/asset_pipeline.html) and is compatible with [TurboLinks](https://github.com/rails/turbolinks).
-Using Rails controller names and actions to call JavaScript, it has never been easier to write clean, concise, and maintanable page specific JavaScript.
+Using Rails controller names and actions to call JavaScript, it has never been easier to write clean, concise, and maintainable page specific JavaScript.

 ## Installation